Nian: Modern legends

 Once every year at the beginning of Chinese New Year, the nian would come out of its hiding place to feed, mostly on people and animals.
 During the winter, when food was scarce, it would raid villages, eating the crops and sometimes the villagers themselves - particularly their children.
 Several accounts describe its appearance, with some claiming that it resembles a flat-faced lion with the body of a dog and prominent incisors.
 Other authors described it as larger than an elephant with two long horns and many sharp teeth.
 The weaknesses of the nian are purported to be a sensitivity to loud noises, fire, and a fear of the color red.

 Some local legends attribute the Chinese lion dance (舞獅) to the nian.
 The tradition has its origins in a story of a nian's attack on a village.
 After the attack, the villagers discussed how to make the nian leave them in peace.
 Since it was discovered that the beast was afraid of the color red, people put red lanterns and spring scrolls on their windows and doors.
 They would also leave food at their doorstep in a bid to divert it from eating humans.
+Other sources say that an old man who came to visit actually informed the villagers of the nians weaknesses.

 The traditions of firecrackers, red lanterns, and red robes found in many lion dance portrayals originate from the villagers' practice of hitting drums, plates, and empty bowls, wearing red robes, and throwing firecrackers, causing loud banging sounds to intimidate the nian.
 According to this same myth, it was captured by Hongjun Laozu, an ancient Taoist monk, and became his mount.